Azure/Azure-AI-Content-Safety-Private-Preview/0530 Multimodal API.md

 The Multimodal Private Preview API detects certain material that contains both text and images, and helps make applications & services safer from harmful user-generated or AI-generated content.

-**The focus of the 05-30 Private Preview release is Multimodal capability.**

 ## ⚠️ Disclaimer

 The sample code could have offensive content, user discretion is advised.